josehu07/CS537-SP2021-DIS/w4/README.md

 **Can forked processes communicate over shared memory, e.g., a global static variable?** Processes vs. threads, processes have isolated virtual address space while threads share the same one.

+> Maybe interesting to you: copy-on-write optimizations for fork.

 ## Understanding `exec()`

 The [`exec()` syscall](https://man7.org/linux/man-pages/man3/exec.3.html), or to be more precise, the `execve()` syscall, replaces the current process image with a new one.
 It essentially executes the target binary executable by replacing the current process's code segment with it.